 “I recognize the writing on the wall,” he said.

 Farenthold, 51, was a conservative radio talk-show host when he won election in 2010, defeating 28-year incumbent Democrat Solomon Ortiz.

 The Obamacare battle, he said, was for “another day.”

 “It will collapse under its own weight, especially when the young people -- who are going to be under the individual mandate -- start screaming at what they’re having to pay for,” he said.

 Farenthold said he’d back a spending deal with tax code changes and entitlement reforms aimed at “getting people who are able to work, back to work.”

 Ross, ranked among the House’s most conservative members by both the Club for Growth and the American Conservative Union, said he shifted his position because the shutdown hasn’t resulted in changes to the Affordable Care Act.
 The shutdown also could hurt the party, he said.

 “We’ve lost the CR battle,” Ross, referring to the continuing resolution to authorize government spending, said in an interview.
 “We need to move on and take whatever we can find in the debt limit.”

-Ross, 53, is pushing for other changes, such as means-testing for Medicare payments and switching to a formula that may make Social Security beneficiaries’ cost-of-living increases rise more slowly.
+Ross, 53, is pushing for other changes, such as basing Medicare premiums on income and switching to a formula that may make Social Security beneficiaries’ cost-of-living increases rise more slowly.
 Those would be “major reforms” that should win Republican votes.

 Ross said Republicans can claim victory for recent spending cuts, which he said are the first consecutive-year reductions in more than 50 years.